-I've finally got the hypothesis that I've been working on for three years properly into the public domain.
+I've finally got the model of brain function (and the mind) - that I've been working on for three years - properly into the public domain.
 I had shown a simple version of it at Tucson, and sent the poster round to a few high-profile people - but only DC responded (bless!)

 The piece describes the ionic flux in the extracellular compartment around the neurones - the negative space in the brain (see previous posts) - and makes the case for this Reciprocal Domain being the mind.

 The manuscript is archived at the site below.
 I'll be interested to find out whether anyone likes, understands - or even looks at it!
 You see, I had to give it a more technical title & Abstract, as it was getting bounced by biological journals for being "too metaphysical" ...